pilot-0077/holbertonschool-shell/processes_and_signals/README.md

-# Processes and Signals
+# Processes and signals

-This directory contains Bash scripts related to processes and signals.
+Holberton School - Bash scripts for processes & signals.